 According to a recent survey, 90 percent of pet owners travel with their pets.
 Many of those pets roam freely through the vehicle often hanging out of an open window.
-Not only can unrestrained pets become a distraction to the driver, they can also fall or jump out of the vehicle or can become a projectile inside of a vehicle which can cause further damage in an accident.
+Not only can unrestrained pets become a distraction to the driver, but they can also fall or jump out of the vehicle- or can become a projectile inside of a vehicle- which can cause further damage in an accident.

 According to the Automobile Association of America, 31 percent of respondents to a recent survey admitted to being distracted by their dog while driving and 21 percent have allowed their dog to sit on their lap while driving.

-* 2) Safety barriers - These are installed in your vehicle which separate one area of your vehicle from another to keep your pet from interfering with your ability to operate your vehicle and will stop your pet from becoming a projectile in the event of a collision.
+- Safety Barriers - These are installed in your vehicle which separate one area of your vehicle from another to keep your pet from interfering with your ability to operate your vehicle and will stop your pet from becoming a projectile in the event of a collision.

 - Pet Carriers - A properly sized and secured pet carrier could be the best option for protecting you and your small pet while driving.

 By taking needed precautions prior to operating a motor vehicle you can help to reduce the risk of being involved in a motor vehicle accident.
 If you have been injured as a result of a distracted driver, please don't hesitate.
 Click here to contact us or call 888-244-5480 for advice.